guralbrian/cc_composition/scripts/load_data/single_cell/README.md

 # Data Loading Scripts

 This directory contains scripts for loading datasets used in this project.
 All of the datasets described here are publically available scRNAseq from mouse hearts.
+Two versions of each script are present, one for workflows within RStudio processes, and another for Snakemake pipelines (denoted with the _snakemake suffix).

 ## Datasets